garretfick/garretfick.github.io/_posts/2023-02-15-boring-principle.md

 >
 > — Garret Fick

 Coined by myself as a joke.
-I had completed something quite impactful to other teams and they didn't notice (by design).
+I had completed something with significant impact to other teams and they didn't notice (by design).
 Things just got better.